Golf-South Korea's Ko edges Lim in playoff to win BMW Ladies Championship | Sports-Games

 Ko set the LPGA International Busan course alight with an eight-under-par 64 in the final round that had eight birdies, including one in the 17th, to grab a share of top spot.
 But Lim made a par on 18 to stay level at 22-under overall, forcing a playoff.

-But Lim made a par on 18 to stay level at 22-under overall, forcing a playoff.
 The 26-year-old Ko made another gain in the first playoff hole - the par-four 18th - after a superb approach shot and overnight leader Lim could only manage a par to hand the championship to her compatriot.
+"I wasn't that nervous going into the playoff.
+I think I was feeding off the confidence I had during the round," Ko said of her first ever playoff.

 The victory is the 11th of Ko's career and follows her wins in the Volunteers of America Classic, the Cambia Portland Classic and the 2021 Cognizant Founders Cup this year.
 She is projected to become the top-ranked women's golfer in the world replacing American Nelly Korda.